bonitasoft/bonita-doc/md/two-main-types-of-deployment.md

 With this deployment, the Bonita Engine is accessed by the portal (and possibly other applications) through HTTP.
 The Bonita Portal is deployed on one application server and the engine on another one.
-But you can still use the pre packaged Tomcat or Wildfly bundles, in both servers.
+But you can still use the pre-packaged Tomcat bundle, in both servers.
 On one of them, only the Bonita Portal part will be used and on the other one, only the engine server.
 Access to the portal can be de-activated by server or webapp configuration if necessary.